 - Both of these programs place a good proportion of their graduates into permanent academic positions, but USC also has strong placement into PhD granting programs

 - Of those going into permanent academic positions, most from Indiana are in LEMM and most from USC are in Value Theory

-- Indiana appears to have below average diversity, whereas USC has above average diversity in terms of both gender and race/ethnicity
+- Indiana appears to have below average diversity, whereas USC has above average racial/ethnic diversity

 - Indiana students rate their program lower than average, with lower ratings among more recent graduates, but USC students rate their program very highly

 Indiana appears to have had 32 graduates in this period, whereas USC has had 40.
 Indiana placed 15 of these graduates into tenure-track or other permanent academic positions (47%), with 1 of these in programs that offer a PhD in philosophy (3%).
 USC has placed 23 into permanent academic positions (58%), and 12 into programs with a PhD (30%).
 Of Indiana's other graduates, 4 are in postdoctoral or fellowship positions, 9 have other temporary academic placements, and 4 are in nonacademic positions.
 Of USC's other graduates, 4 are in postdoctoral or fellowship positions, 3 are in other temporary academic positions, and 10 are in nonacademic positions.
 Indiana graduates reported an average salary of $54,944, whereas USC graduates reported $62,667.
 Only 73% of Indiana students and graduates preferred an academic job, but 100% of USC students and graduates did.

 Note that the overall proportion of 2012-2016 graduates from the 135 programs tracked by APDA in permanent academic positions is 36%, with 11% in PhD granting programs.
 The current database values for all 2012 and later graduates are 37% and 12%, respectively, with an overall average salary of $71,879.